 Practice with your brain, but without a "heart", progress will be tedious.

 Then it's a great idea to work on repertoire, new and old.
-I prefer to begin with new repertoire.
-This is divided in manageable chunks, studied and practiced from small parts to whole.
+I prefer to begin with a new repertoire.
+This is divided into manageable chunks, studied, and practiced from small parts to whole.

-Old repertoire are pieces that you already have learned.
-The will need maintenance and polishing to be remembered.
+The old repertoire is pieces that you already have learned.
+They will need maintenance and polishing to be remembered.
 This is nice to end the practice session with, as you can focus on playing and creating.

-Not only will this improve your aural skills, but it will deepen your understanding how music is made, and free you to become more acquainted with your instrument and interaction with it.
+Not only will this improve your aural skills, but it will deepen your understanding of how music is made, and free you to become more acquainted with your instrument and interact with it.